Replacing Floorboards Costs

 Similarly, if you have been thinking about getting a new laminate floor fitted, this could be the perfect opportunity for you to get this done.

-The cost for installing laminate flooring will differ depending on the room's size and the type of laminate flooring that is being installed.
+The cost of installing laminate flooring will differ depending on the room's size and the type of laminate flooring that is being installed.

 The cost you pay for labour will depend on many factors, including your location, the difficulty of the job, and the type of repair.

-Typically, a tradesperson will charge around £200-£250 per day to fix floorboards.
+Typically, a tradesperson will charge around £200 to £250 per day to fix floorboards.

-Minor fixes can usually be completed within 1-4 hours.
-More difficult jobs such as completely replacing the floorboards could take 1-3 days to complete.
+Minor fixes can usually be completed within 1 to 4 hours.
+More difficult jobs, such as completely replacing the floorboards, could take 1 to 3 days to complete.

 Several factors can affect the cost of your floorboard repair job.
 Below is a list of the main factors that can make a difference to the overall cost: